2015 Edwin H. Sherman Family Prize for Undergraduate Scholarship in Force and Diplomacy

 CENFAD is now accepting applications from Temple graduate students for the Marvin Wachman, John Votaw, and Jeffrey Bower Research Fellowships.
 These fellowships provide stipends of varying amounts to defray the cost of research conducted in connection with completion of the Ph.D. dissertation.
 All have been made available through the generous contributions of CENFAD supporters.
 Applicants for these funds must be advanced to Ph.D. candidacy or, if an M.A. student, expect to have completed the required coursework by the end of the Spring 2014 semester and have chosen the Thesis option.
 The application must include:

 Please attach the abstract, C.V., and statement, including expected date of graduation, as three separate files, and arrange for the advisor/reader to submit the letter of support separately (and also electronically).
-All application materials are due by Friday, April 18, 2014.
+All application materials are due by 3:00 pm on Friday, April 17, 2015.

 A student is not eligible to receive the same award twice.
 However, receipt of one named CENFAD Research Fellowship does not preclude receiving another.
 Students do not apply for a specific award.
 They simply apply for a CENFAD research fellowship.
 Submission must be made electronically to Dr. Richard H. Immerman at email@example.com.